 Other platforms have overlapping functionality with a CDP but their primary objectives are slightly different, and may prove to be useful depending on your type of business and the stage that you’re in:

 Here’s a more thorough breakdown of how CDPs stack up against other essential marketing data solutions.

 CDPs versus CRM

 Both CDPs and CRMs handle customer profile data with ease.
-CRMs are great tools for those who are identifying who their customers are and how they are engaging with them - whether you’re at the beginning of building your business and finding product/market fit, or scaling up, but with a concentrated target audience.
-CDPs, on the other hand, designed to absorb anonymous contact data—like website engagement—and to connect that same data to known customers upon conversion.
+CRMs are great tools for those wishing to identify their customers and learn how they engage with them.
+On the other hand, CDPs are designed to absorb anonymous contact data—like website engagement—and connect that same data to known customers upon conversion.
 This allows marketers to have full-funnel visibility for prospect activity up to conversion.
-With both tools, you can segment your contacts and send them targeted marketing, but with a CDP, you get the added benefit of segmenting prospects so that you can target them as soon as they convert.
+You can segment your contacts and send targeted marketing campaigns with both tools, but you get the added benefit of segmenting prospects so that you can target them as soon as they convert with CDPs.

 CDPs versus data warehousing

 When using a CRM, some businesses might integrate data warehousing to collate high-volume, dynamic information, such as transaction data, and tie it in with customer profile insights.

 Keep in mind that data warehousing comes with some technical requirements.
 These tools usually require knowledge of SQL coding in order to access and run queries on the data.
 This also means that you don’t just get a single view of the data since it can handle data from multiple areas of the business (outside of Marketing and Sales).
 If you have someone on your team that can help you manage this tool, it can be a powerful addition to your CRM.